andreymatin/wp-brief/readme.txt

 == Description ==

-WordPress widget to show development reports, readme, documentation from developer for the client.
+WP Brief is a WordPress plugin to show dashboard widget with development reports, readme, documentation from developer to client.
+The plugin supports markdown format.
+Developer can also add brand logo and link into report widget by configuration panel.

+= Features =

+1. Changelog in markdown format
+1. Readme in markdown format
+1. Brand Logo/Link
+1. Enable/Disable dashboard widget

 = Privacy notices =